Louis Moult: Motherwell loan

 On 2 September 2022, Moult returned to Motherwell on a season-long loan deal from Burton.

 On 6 November 2022 Moult scored his first goal since his return for Motherwell in a 3–2 defeat against Hearts.
 Moult had his loan at Motherwell terminated early on 6 January 2023 due to injury.

 Dundee United

 On 18 July 2023, Moult joined Scottish Championship club Dundee United on a one-year deal.
 He received a Man of The Match award on his debut, after assisting 3 and scoring 1.

 Crewe Alexandra

 On 24 July 2025, Moult joined EFL League 2 club Crewe Alexandra on a one-year deal with an option for a further 12 months.
 He had trained with the club since his release from Dundee United.
 He made his debut in Crewe's 3–1 victory at Salford City on 2 August 2025.
 On 2 September 2025, Moult scored his first Crewe goal as the side beat Chesterfield 7–1 in their opening tie in the EFL Trophy group stage.

+On 13 May 2026, Crewe said he would be released in the summer when his contract expired.